-Ballast: A ballast is a device used for limiting the current in a lamp.
-A ballast aids in the initial voltage build-up for starting a fluorescent lamp and will quickly reduce the voltage and regulate the current to produce a steady light output.
+A ballast is a device used for limiting the current in a lamp.
+Consequently, a ballast aids in the initial voltage build-up for starting a fluorescent lamp.
+It will quickly reduce the voltage and regulate the current to produce a steady light output.

-Ignitors: An ignitor is used for high-intensity discharge lamps which require a higher voltage to start.
-The ignitor is used to build high voltage pulses to switch on the lamp, once the lamp is turned on the ignitor will stop giving pulses.
+High-intensity discharge lamps require a higher voltage to start and utilize an ignitor.
+The ignitor is used to build high voltage pulses to switch on the lamp.
+The ignitor stops pulsing once the light comes on.

-Color temperature: A description of the color appearance of a light source in terms of warmth or coolness, as measured on the Kelvin scale (K).
+The color temp is the description of the color appearance of a light source in terms of warmth or coolness, as measured on the Kelvin scale (K).
 As the temperature rises, the color appearance shifts from yellow to blue.
-Thus, lamps with a low CCT (3000K or less) have a yellow-white color appearance and are described as “warm”; lamps with a high CCT (4000K and higher) have a blue-white color appearance and are described as “cool.”
+Thus, lamps with a low CCT (3000K or less) have a yellow-white color appearance.
+They are a “warm” light.
+Lamps with a high CCT (4000K and higher) have a blue-white color appearance.
+They are considered “cool” lighting.

-Illuminance: The amount of light that reaches a surface.
-Illuminance is measured in footcandles (lumens/square foot) or lux (lumens/square meter).
-One footcandle equals 10.76 lux, although for convenience the IESNA uses 10 lux as the equivalent.
+The amount of light that reaches a surface.
+The measurement for Illuminance is in foot-candles (lumens/square foot) or lux (lumens/square meter).
+One foot-candle equals 10.76 lux, although for convenience the IESNA uses 10 lux as the equivalent.

-Lamp life: The median lifespan of a very large number of lamps.
-Half of the lamps in a sample are likely to fail before the rated lamp life, and half are likely to survive beyond the rated lamp life.
+The median lifespan of a vast number of lamps.
+Half of the lamps in a sample are likely to fail before the rated lamp life.
+Or half are expected to survive beyond the rated lamp life.

 Watts are the measurement of power consumed by the lamp, while lumens are the measurement of the visible light output of the lamp.
 It is a common misconception that a higher watt lamp equals a higher light output, but don’t get confused.
 When calculating the brightness of a light, you need to identify the lumen output, not the wattage.

-Edison’s incandescent lamp or light bulb gave off a slightly yellowish glow measuring in at 2700K (Degrees Kelvin) but with the advancements in CFLs and LED lamps we have moved farther away from the first lamps which produced a soft white color temperature.
-With these new technologies, we have a vast range of color temperatures providing a large variety of lighting options.
+First, Edison’s incandescent lamp or light bulb gave off a slightly yellowish glow measuring in at 2700K (Degrees Kelvin).
+Second, with the advancements in CFLs and LED lamps, we have moved farther away from the first lamps.
+These early lamps produced a soft white color temperature.
+Third, with new technologies, we have a vast range of color temperatures providing a large variety of lighting options.

 There are three primary types of color temperature for lamps: